KAPA HyperPlus Kits

 The proportion of fragmented DNA that is successfully converted to adapter-ligated molecules decreases as input is reduced.
 When starting library construction with ≥100 ng fragmented DNA, 50 – 100% of input DNA is typically converted to adapter-ligated molecules whereas conversion rates range between 10% to 50% for libraries constructed from ≥10 – 100 ng DNA and 5 – 20% for libraries constructed from 1 – 10 ng.
 These figures apply to high-quality DNA, and may be lower for DNA of lower quality, e.g., FFPE samples.
 Workflows with additional bead-based cleanups or size selection prior to adapter ligation are likely to result in lower yield of adapter-ligated molecules.

 The novel, one-tube KAPA HyperPlus chemistry leads to less adapter-dimer formation and carry-over.
 A single bead-based cleanup after adapter ligation is sufficient to remove unused adapter and adapter dimer, even at the high adapter-insert molar ratios recommended for low-input applications.
+If necessary, a second post-ligation (or size selection step) cleanup may be included to remove all traces of unused adapter and adapter-dimer, especially for PCR-free workflows and/or when dual-indexed adapters are used.

 If required, any commonly used size selection technique (e.g., the double-sided or an electrophoresis-based method) may be integrated into this protocol.